NixOS/foundation/policies/conflict_of_interest.md

 Guidelines:

-1. Disclosure of Conflicts of Interest: All members of the foundation leading the open source project must disclose any conflicts of interest to the foundation's board of directors and the project's governance body as soon as they become aware of them.
+1. Disclosure of Conflicts of Interest: All members must disclose any conflicts of interest to the foundation's board of directors and the project's governance body as soon as they become aware of them.

 2. Recusal: Members with a conflict of interest must recuse themselves from any decision-making process or vote related to the project where the conflict of interest exists.
 The recusal should be documented in the project's meeting minutes.

-3. Transparency: The foundation leading the open source project must disclose any conflicts of interest to the project's community.
+3. Transparency: Members must disclose any conflicts of interest to the project's community.
 Members should avoid giving the impression that their personal interests influence the foundation's decision-making process.

 4. Mitigation: Members with a conflict of interest may participate in discussions related to the project but must clearly disclose their conflicts of interest and refrain from advocating for their personal interests.